AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 - External ID in the Assume Role request

-- Multi-account configuration (a list of role ARNs rather than a single account)
+- Multi-account configuration (a list of role ARNs, not just a single account)

-- Region selection (to scope discovery to regions where resources exist)
+- Region selection (to scope discovery to regions where your resources actually exist)

-These four capabilities are what separate a secure, enterprise-grade cloud discovery integration from a basic proof-of-concept.
+These four capabilities separate a secure, enterprise-grade cloud discovery integration from a basic proof-of-concept.
+For a side-by-side look at how tools differ on AWS discovery, see Device42 AWS Discovery: Features, Process, and Alternative.

 Virima 6.1.1 and AWS Assume Role Support

 Virima 6.1.1 added native support for AWS Assume Role with External ID in the cloud discovery configuration.
-IT administrators configure a Discovery Role ARN and External ID per AWS account within Virima’s discovery settings, enabling CMDB discovery across multiple accounts without distributing static credentials.
+IT administrators configure a Discovery Role ARN and External ID per AWS account within Virima’s discovery settings, which enables CMDB discovery across multiple accounts without distributing static credentials.

-When a discovery run executes, Virima uses STS to assume the configured role in each target account, retrieves temporary credentials, enumerates resources, and releases the credentials when the run completes.
-The External ID is unique per Virima account, protecting against confused deputy attacks.
-Every Assume Role call is logged in the target account’s AWS CloudTrail, providing a full audit trail of Virima’s discovery activity.
+When a discovery run executes, Virima uses STS to assume the configured role in each target account, retrieves short-lived credentials, enumerates resources, and releases the credentials when the run completes.
+The External ID is unique per Virima account, which protects against confused deputy attacks.
+Every Assume Role call is logged in the target account’s AWS CloudTrail, so you have a full audit trail of every action Virima takes during discovery.

-For IT teams managing AWS environments at scale, Assume Role is the architecture that makes multi-account CMDB discovery both operationally sustainable and defensibly secure.
+For IT teams managing AWS environments across multiple accounts, AWS Assume Role CMDB discovery is the architecture that makes cloud discovery both operationally sustainable and defensibly secure.
+The steps are straightforward: a read-only Discovery Role, a trust policy with External ID, and a CMDB tool that supports multi-account Assume Role configuration.

-Ready to configure secure AWS cloud discovery for your CMDB?
-Schedule a demo at virima.com and see Virima’s Assume Role-based multi-account cloud discovery in action.
+Ready to configure secure, multi-account AWS cloud discovery for your CMDB?
+Schedule a demo at request-demo to see Virima’s Assume Role-based discovery in action.